CruiseDevice/CruiseDevice/README.md

 ## About Me

-I am a passionate software professional with 6 years of experience in software design, development, and testing.
-I hold a Master of Science in Computer Science from California State University, Los Angeles, and a Bachelor of Engineering in Computer Science and Engineering from Deogiri Institute of Engineering and Management Studies, Aurangabad.
+I am a passionate software professional with 8+ years of experience in software design, development, and testing.
 - 🔭 I’m currently seeking a full-time opportunity in 2024.
 - 🌱 I’m currently learning advanced backend technologies and cloud computing.
 - 👯 I’m looking to collaborate on open-source projects.
 - 💬 Ask me about anything related to full-stack development, especially backend development.
 - 📫 How to reach me: [iakashchavan@gmail.com](mailto:iakashchavan@gmail.com)
-- 📍 I’m based in San Francisco, CA, and open to relocation.
+-
 ## Skills

 ### Languages